-All students with a documented disability are encouraged to sign up in Room 1G02 (Tel.
-262-2272) and take advantage of services provided by the Coordinator of Disability Services and the Y.E.S. program.
-These services include individual and group counseling; individual orientation and registration assistance; readers & interpreters; modified instruction and examination procedures; textbook loan program; assistance in use of adaptive equipment and technology and coordination of disability-related accommodations.
+The following technical standards for admission establish.
+All students with a documented disability are encouraged include individual and group counseling; individual orientation and registration assistance; readers and interpreters; modified instruction and examination procedures; textbook loan program; assistance in use of adaptive equipment and technology and coordination of disability-related accommodations.